 Overview

 If you dream of standing on top of the world, the Everest North Col Expedition is one of the most rewarding journeys you can ever take.
 Organized by Trexmount Ventures, the best trekking company in Nepal, this 56-day adventure takes you through the breathtaking landscapes of Tibet, up the historic North Col Everest route, and toward the highest summit on Earth.
+Whether you are an experienced climber or an ambitious adventurer ready to level up, this guide walks you through everything, simply, clearly, and in full detail.

-- What Is the Everest North Col Expedition?
+What Is the Everest North Col Expedition?

 The Everest North Col Expedition is a high-altitude expedition on Mount Everest’s north side, accessed through Tibet, China.
 It follows the Everest North Col route, passing through Rongbuk Glacier and reaching the famous North Col at 7,020m before pushing toward the summit at 8,849m.